Is Motorcycle Lane Splitting Legal in Texas?

 So, is lane splitting legal in Texas?

-The answer is no. Road safety regulations state that all road users must remain in a single lane of traffic in Texas and only change lanes when it is safe to do so.
+The answer is no. Texas motorcycle laws and road safety regulations state that all road users must remain in a single lane of traffic in Texas and only change lanes when it is safe to do so.

-Yet, this law could change in the near future.
+Yet, TX motorcycle laws could change in the near future.
 If successful, this could mean significant changes for riders across the state.

 What is Lane Splitting?